-Relapse occurs when a previous medical or mental health condition re-occurs.
+Relapse occurs when a previous medical or mental health issue returns.

-Relapse is a return to symptoms of a condition after a period free of symptoms.
-For example, a person with depression might experience relief on medication or while in therapy but then begin exhibiting symptoms again a few months into treatment.
-While relapse can refer to any return of a medical condition, its most common colloquial use refers to the return of symptoms of addiction after a period of sobriety.
-A recovering alcoholic might begin drinking again after weeks, months or years without using.
-Similarly, a compulsive gambler might stop gambling only to start again.
+Relapse can refer to a return of any medical condition.
+Its most common use refers to the return of addiction symptoms.
+These return after a period of sobriety.
+A person recovering from alcohol addiction might begin drinking again after weeks, months, or years without using.
+Or a compulsive gambler might stop gambling only to start again.

 What Causes Relapse?

-Medical conditions sometimes get better and then suddenly get worse.
-Occasionally, a person will stop medical treatment when symptoms go away, and this can cause relapse.
-In the case of people who are addicted, relapse is commonly conceived of as a part of the process of recovering from addiction.
-Many people with addiction relapse several times before they enter permanent sobriety, and some addiction counselors argue that relapse enables recovery by teaching an addicted person how to do better with each attempt at sobriety.
+Medical conditions may get better and then suddenly get worse.
+Some people stop medical treatment when symptoms go away.
+This can cause relapse.
+For people with addictions, relapse can be part of the addiction recovery process.
+Many people with addiction relapse several times before they reach permanent sobriety.
+Some addiction counselors argue that relapse enables recovery.
+It may do this by teaching an addicted person how to recognize potential relapse warning signs.
+This can help them improve with each attempt at sobriety.